Mental Health takes center stage at Farm Progress Show

 DECATUR, Ill.
-(WCIA) – It’s not easy to talk about mental health in the agricultural community, but that was the spotlight in day one of the Farm Progress Show.
+(WCIA) – It’s not easy to talk about mental health in the agricultural community, but that was the spotlight on day one of the Farm Progress Show.

 That stress has caught the attention of researchers and educators at the University of Illinois and around the nation.